ntemposd/website/content/en/about/index.md

 images: []
 ---

 I'm Dimitri, officially known as Dimitrios Ntempos.
 Born, raised and working from the city that derives its name from the sister of Alexander the Great, who was a 🧜‍♀️.
-[Thessaloniki](https://goo.gl/maps/qZhv1BXu1zfnJHCS9) has been a melting pot of cultures, with influences from Greeks, Turks, Jews, and Romans.
-Each one has left an indelible mark, creating an atmosphere that makes visitors feel right at home.
+Over the centuries [Thessaloniki](https://goo.gl/maps/qZhv1BXu1zfnJHCS9) has been a melting pot of cultures, with influences from Greeks, Romans, Byzantines, Turks, and Jews.
+Each one has left an indelible mark, creating a diverse atmosphere that makes visitors feel right at home.

 ## :mortar_board:Education